 - "Certificate of Qualification" must be in good standing.

-- Transcript confirming FIVE full (or equivalent) university course in the teaching subject.
-For candidates who already hold a Senior basic qualification, a minimum of TWO full (or equivalent) courses in the teaching subject are required.
+- Transcript confirming FIVE full (or equivalent) university credits in the teaching subject.
+For candidates who already hold a Senior basic qualification, a minimum of TWO full (or equivalent) credits in the teaching subject are required.